fboes/aerofly-data/data/airports-custom.md

 # Custom airports

 These airports are provided by third-party developers.
+See [the contribution guide](../CONTRIBUTING.md) on how to add additional entries.

 ## Swiss Airfields by Tomfa